openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

    enumeration
    named constant

-Use the mandatory qualification by type to access the enumeration constant:
+Qualification by type is mandatory to access the enumeration constant:

 .. code-block:: typescript
    :linenos: